TheCaptainCraken/blog/content/posts/rusty_raytracing/index.md

 tags: ["raytracing", "rust", "graphics"]
 ---

 Diving into the captivating world of ray tracing and computer graphics has always been a thrilling journey for me.
-Initially, the intricate mathematics behind these concepts seemed daunting, but my perspective transformed when I stumbled upon a game-changing book on Amazon— ["Computer Graphics From Scratch" by Gabriel Gambetta](https://gabrielgambetta.com/computer-graphics-from-scratch/).
+Initially, the intricate mathematics behind these concepts seemed daunting, but my perspective transformed when I stumbled upon a game-changing book on Amazon:  ["Computer Graphics From Scratch" by Gabriel Gambetta](https://gabrielgambetta.com/computer-graphics-from-scratch/).
 This gem of a resource unravels the complexities of computer graphics with an approachable style, demystifying the underlying math without resorting to hand waving.

 Armed with the knowledge gained from this book, I embarked on a personal project in Rust, crafting a simple ray tracer program capable of rendering scenes and transforming them into mesmerizing `.png` files.
 Join me in this blog post as we explore the fascinating world of ray tracing, demystify its mathematical intricacies, and witness the magic it brings to computer graphics.